Rev. Michael John Cusick, M.A., L.P.C

 A dynamic and engaging communicator, Julianne speaks to Christian organizations, women’s groups, and retreats, all from the voice and hope of her own story of healing and redemption.
-Julianne is the mother of two active grade school children.
-She enjoys gardening, the outdoors, and spending time with friends.
+Julianne is the mother of two active teen agers, and enjoys gardening, the outdoors, and spending time with friends.

 Julianne meets with women for individual counseling sessions and also partners with Michael during soul care intensives.